rekredhead/Calendar-App-VueJS/README.md

 - Add the following features:
    - Date filtering [Done]
    - Appearing slide-over panel when date-time is clicked [Done]
-   - Clickable & Draggable events
+   - Clickable & Draggable events [Done]

 # Setup instructions
 - Run <code>npm install</code> in the CLI to install all the modules